Kingdom of Bosnia: Tvrtko's I ascension and reign

 After the defeat of Altomanović, Lazar was the most powerful lord on the territory of the former Serbian Empire.
 He wanted to reunite the Serbian state, and the Serbian Orthodox Church saw him as the best suited to succeed the Nemanjić dynasty.
 The Church, which was the strongest cohesive force among the Serbs at the time, did not support Tvrtko's aspirations in this regard.

-By 1390, Tvrtko had expanded his realm to include a part of Croatia and Dalmatia, and expanded his title to "King of Serbia, Bosnia, Dalmatia, Croatia and the Littoral".
+By 1390, Tvrtko had expanded his realm to include a part of Croatia and Dalmatia, and expanded his title to "King of The Serbs, Bosnia, Dalmatia, Croatia and the Littoral".
 Tvrtko's full title listed subject peoples and geographical dependencies, following the Byzantine norm.
 At the peak of his power, he was "King of Bosnia, Serbia, Croatia, Hum, Usora, Soli, Dalmatia, and Donji Kraji".

 In the last months of his reign, Tvrtko devoted himself to solidifying his position in Dalmatia and to plans for taking Zadar, the only Dalmatian city that had evaded his rule.
 He offered an extensive alliance to Venice, but it did not suit the republic's interests.
 Meanwhile, Tvrtko was also fostering relations with Albert III, Duke of Austria.
 By the late summer of 1390, a marriage was expected to be contracted between the recently widowed King and a member of the Austrian ruling family, the Habsburgs.
 The Hungarian kingdom remained the focus of Tvrtko's foreign policy, however.
 Although they did not recognize each other as kings, Tvrtko and Hungarian King Sigismund started negotiating a peace in September.
 Sigismund was in the weaker position and likely ready to make concessions to Tvrtko when his ambassadors arrived at Tvrtko's court in January 1391.
 The negotiations were probably never concluded, as Tvrtko died on 10 March.